openSUSE/susefirewall2/doc/README.SuSEfirewall2.txt

   ● Check your log files regularly for unusual entries.

+4. Source Code

+Source code is available at Gitorious

-4. Reporting bugs
+5. Reporting bugs

 Report any problems via Bugzilla.
 For discussion about SuSEfirewall2 join the opensuse-security mailinglist.

-5. Links
+6. Links

 Examples

 Frequently Asked Questions

-6. Author
+7. Author

 SuSEfirewall2 was originally created by Marc Heuse.
 Most of it got rewritten and enhanced by it's current maintainer Ludwig Nussel